Engin-Boot/pong-stage-nihalX1/Stage0/PongGameElementsDrawer.md

-# User Interface
+# Pong Game Elements Drawer

 ## Feature

-This module explains all the changes based on the UI.
+This module explains all the changes based on rendering game elements.

 ## Acceptance Criteria

-### Scenario: the User Interface is updated for ball position
+### Scenario: the Ball is re-drawn when ball position is updated.

 Given the game is started and the system conditions are working fine